-This chart shows how important the cold season is for natural gas demand.
+This chart shows how vital the cold season is for natural gas demand.
 You can see that the price peaked in December and since then it went down hitting the support level.

 You may find here and there sharp moves downwards, like the recent one from February 21, 2017.
 Now, why this happens?
-First of all, predicting the longer term natural gas price is tricky because it is heavily dependent on weather forecasts.
+First of all, predicting the long term natural gas price is tricky because it is heavily dependent on weather forecasts.
 For example, according to the National Oceanic and Atmospheric Administration (NOAA), the extremely warm winter this year resulted in lower demand for natural gas by 20%.
-So, weather forecast is very important when you trade natural gas or its related ETFs – in our case UGAZ and DGAZ.
-During this period of transition from the cold season to the warm season, you should be interested to pay more attention to DGAZ, which is like shorting the UNG fund, though you can still capture some quick wins in UGAZ as I’ve done with topstockpicks.com.
+So, the weather forecast is fundamental when you trade natural gas, UGAZ, DGAZ, or UNG.
+During this period of transition from the cold season to the warm season, you should be interested in paying more attention to DGAZ.
+Purchasing DGAZ is like shorting the UNG fund, though you can still capture some quick wins in UGAZ.